 Find a retail location near you to load Clipper value and/or purchase RTC Monthly Pass stickers.

-On the transit.511.org Web site, plan a trip using one or more transit agencies, get walking directions and maps, and see nearby routes and services.
-Regional service announcements, transit schedules, and real-time departure information are also available at transit.511.org.
+Use the Trip Planner on the AC Transit home page to plan a trip using one or more transit agencies, get walking directions and maps, and see nearby routes and services.
+Regional service announcements, transit schedules, and real-time departure information are also available at 511.org.

 If you know the line you want to ride, you can find the stop closest to you with this comprehensive list of stops by line.